 The rule about substitutions applies here, too.
 Some schools might not allow them for courses they require students to complete in order to earn a degree in a certain major.

 Some kids are academically ready for college, but not so ready to live on their own.
 Other kids need access to support from professionals like tutors or therapists, and that may limit where they can go.
 Think about the types of support your child may need outside of school throughout your search.

-At the start of your search, it’s important to talk to your child about what kind of college environment she sees herself in.
+At the start of your search, it’s important to talk to kids about what kind of college environment they see themselves in.

 Explore each school’s disability services page to get a sense of the supports they offer.